MRCIEU/genotype-phenotype-api/README.md

 1. Run the unit tests
 2. Build a Docker image
-3. Push the image to Docker Hub (using secrets DOCKER_USERNAME and DOCKER_PASSWORD configured in github repo)
+3. Push the image to Docker Hub

 ## Contributing